 Throughout science, researchers use model organisms which are extensively studied to understand specific biological processes, with the expectation being these discoveries can shed light on the workings of other organisms.

 The archetypal and best-known model organism is the guinea-pig, thus the colloquial phrase; ‘to be a guinea-pig’.
 Other model organisms include mice, zebra-fish and arabidopsis, which possesses many qualities which make it a successful model organism.

-Firstly, it is small and (certainly compared to many high-profile models) low maintenance.
+Firstly, Arabidopsis is small and (certainly compared to many other high-profile models) low maintenance.
 With greenhouse and lab space in research institutions at a premium, it is of huge economic advantage to be able to grow more organisms per square metre.

 Arabidopsis also rapidly produces large numbers of offspring enabling scientists to see comprehensive effects of their interventions very quickly.
 Each of Arabidopsis’ numerous seed capsules contain 20-30 seeds and it has a 4-5-week generation time.
 It is no wonder, therefore, that many scientists would forgo the patience required for breeding tomatoes and maize (which take up to 4 and 11 months to mature respectively) and choose to study Arabidopsis instead.

 Furthermore, Arabidopsis has the ability to both cross-fertilise and self-fertilise.
 As such, scientists can reap the rewards of both reproductive strategies and a whole line of identical Arabidopsis plants can be produced from just one individual.
 Plus, if any harmful deleterious mutations should arise, these can be promptly bred out of the strain.